mfrazb/mfrazb/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on TBC, a food co-op grocery ordering and member management app.
-- 🌱 I’m currently learning Python and how to work with Docker, AWS, and the CI/CD pipeline.
+- 🌱 I’m currently learning domain-driven design and how to design systems and build code from business requirements.
-- 👯 I’m looking to collaborate on open source projects.
+- 👯 I’m looking to collaborate on Hear Changes, an open source tool I'm developing for affordable housing professionals and community advocates to track rezoning hearings in neighborhoods.
-- 🤔 I'd love your thoughts on how to enhance TBC's front end and any npm packages that could accelerate TBC's development.

 <!--
 **mfrazb/mfrazb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.